QRY91/qry/QRY_NORTHSTARS.md

 - **Respects how people actually think** through psychology-informed design
 - **Enables learning through building** rather than punishment for not knowing
 - **Creates practical alternatives** to surveillance-heavy productivity software
+- **Serves the unserved** through constraint-driven design that works for stressed students on buses, people with limited connectivity, small screens, and crisis situations

 ### **Systematic Building Approach**
 My systematic approach: